Online Geometric Covering and Piercing: Abstract

 \section{Abstract}

 We consider the online version of the piercing set problem, where geometric objects arrive one by one, and the online algorithm must maintain a valid piercing set for the already arrived objects by making irrevocable decisions.
-It is easy to observe that any deterministic online algorithm that solves this problem has a competitive ratio of at least $\Omega(n)$, which even holds when the objects are intervals.
-This paper considers the piercing set problem when objects are bounded scaled.
-We propose deterministic algorithms for bounded scaled fat objects.
-Piercing translated copies of an object is equivalent to the unit covering problem, which is well-studied in the online setup.
-Surprisingly, no upper bound of the competitive ratio was known for the unit covering problem when unit objects are anything other than balls and hypercubes.
-Our result gives an upper bound of the competitive ratio for the unit covering problem for various unit objects.
-For fixed-oriented hypercubes in $\IR^d$ with the scaling factor in the range $[1,k]$, we propose an algorithm having a competitive ratio of at most~$3^d\log_2 k+2^d$.
-In the end, we show a lower bound of the competitive ratio for bounded scaled objects of various types like $\alpha$-fat objects in $\IR^2$, axis-aligned hypercubes in $\IR^d$, and balls in $\IR^2$ and~$\IR^3$. \\
+It is easy to observe that any deterministic algorithm solving this problem for intervals in $\IR$ has a competitive ratio of at least $\Omega(n)$.
+This paper considers the piercing set problem for similarly sized objects.
+We propose a deterministic online algorithm for similarly sized fat objects in $\IR^d$.
+For homothetic hypercubes in $\IR^d$ with side length in the range $[1,k]$, we propose a deterministic algorithm having a competitive ratio of at most~$3^d\lceil\log_2 k\rceil+2^d$.
+In the end, we show deterministic lower bounds of the competitive ratio for similarly sized $\alpha$-fat objects in $\IR^2$ and homothetic hypercubes in $\IR^d$.
+Note that piercing translated copies of a convex object is equivalent to the unit covering problem, which is well-studied in the online setup.
+Surprisingly, no upper bound of the competitive ratio was known for the unit covering problem when the corresponding object is anything other than a ball or a hypercube.
+Our result yields an upper bound of the competitive ratio for the unit covering problem when the corresponding object is any convex object in $\IR^d$.\\